mahmoodnotfound/OrvixCLI/README.md

 ## 💬 Notes

 - Run with admin privileges for full functionality (e.g., process killing)
-- Suggestions or feature requests?
-Feel free to open an issue
+- Want to suggest a feature or report a bug? open an [issue](https://github.com/mahmoodnotfound/OrvixCLI/issues).